ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

    To ease that limitiation somewhat, GHC currently applies a 'bogus' consistency check, with several unfortunate consequences.
    Instead ``InstanceGuards`` captures just enough of the global logic per-instance.
 Then the consistency check can apply precisely.
    And type improvement can apply precisely, typically not needing ``UndecidableInstances`` (neither for class instances nor for Type Families).
+   This proposal would fit very neatly with the per-class ``DECIDABLE`` `proposal version <https://github.com/ghc-proposals/ghc-proposals/pull/114#issuecomment-374561689>`_, but they are orthogonal proposals.
 5. There are a number of long-outstanding GHC tickets with niggles or suggestions around overlaps and ``FunDeps`` (and their well-known work-rounds). ``InstanceGuards`` provides a more coherent mechanism to address them.

 As a specific case in point that brings together many of these interactions with injectivity and type improvement, consider from the `Injective Type Families 2015 paper <http://ics.p.lodz.pl/~stolarek/_media/pl:research:stolarek_peyton-jones_eisenberg_injectivity_extended.pdf>`_